wemake-services/meta/_rsdp/how-tasks-are-assigned.md

 Well, situations like this may and will happen.
 How do we handle them:

 0. You got stuck, add "documentation" label to the current issue and ping [your architect](https://wemake.services/meta/rsdp/roles-and-responsibilities) with the request to fix some particular parts that are unclear right now.
 You will be [assigned a new issue](https://wemake.services/meta/rsdp/how-tasks-are-assigned)
-1. Architect will find the person who [is blamed](https://gitlab.com/gitlab-org/gitlab_git/blame/master/README.md) for this piece of code
+1. The architect will find the person who [is blamed](https://gitlab.com/gitlab-org/gitlab_git/blame/master/README.md) for this piece of code
-2. Architect will discuss everything he needs to know in the related issues with other developers
+2. The architect will discuss everything he needs to know in the related issues with other developers
-3. Architect will update the documentation to answer all your questions
+3. The architect will update the documentation to answer all your questions
 4. If you are satisfied remove "documentation" label, say "Thanks! 👍"
 5. Continue to solve this issue as a normal one, when your new current issue will be solved